 What is Holderness School's ranking?

-Holderness School ranks among the top 20 boarding schools for Most sports offered.
+Holderness School ranks among the top 20 boarding schools for Most sports offered and High SSAT scores.

 When is the application deadline for Holderness School?